O4bit/StarAPI/readme.md

-# Back-end API for handling requests to receive and send data anonymously and untraceable
+# Simple API for handling requests to receive and send data anonymously and untraceably

-# P.U.L.S.E.D copyright 2024